Google services outages: November 2020 YouTube/Google TV outage

-On 11 November 2020, another outage occurred on YouTube, YouTube Music, YouTube TV, Google TV and Google Play.
+On 11 November 2020, another outage occurred on YouTube, YouTube Music, YouTube TV, Google TV, and Google Play.
 The outage started at roughly 12:20 UTC.
 Users experienced problems playing videos, error messages, and errors that caused loading loops.
 At 04:13 UTC, YouTube gave the all-clear on its Twitter.

 December 2020 services outage

-On 14 December 2020, another global outage occurred, affecting authenticated users of most Google services, including Gmail, YouTube, Google Drive, Google Docs, Google Calendar and Google Play.
+On 14 December 2020, another global outage occurred, affecting authenticated users of most Google services, including Gmail, YouTube, Google Drive, Google Docs, Google Calendar, and Google Play.
 The problem was due to a failure in Google Accounts; services such as YouTube were still accessible with private browsing.
 Google Workspace Status Dashboard showed all services as operational for approximately 40 minutes before correctly reporting their status as down.
-The outage started at approximately 11:45 UTC, and Google services were restored around 13:00 UTC.
+The outage also affected Google's Home smart speakers.

+Later, Google Cloud Platform and Google Workspace experienced a global outage, affecting all services that require Google account authentication for 50 minutes from approximately 11:45 to 12:35 UTC.
 Google identified the issue as an accidental reduction of capacity on their central user ID management system, causing requests that required OAuth-based authentication to fail; this also included the Google Cloud Platform.
+The outage started at approximately 11:43 UTC.
+At 12:22 UTC, Google disabled the quota enforcement in one datacenter; this practice was implemented in all datacenters by 12:27 UTC.
+All impacted Google services were later restored at around 12:32–12:33 UTC.
 On 15 December 2020, many emails sent to Gmail servers reported a 550 error code, which incorrectly indicates that the email address does not exist.

-August 2022 services outage
+2022–present services outage

-On 8 August 2022, Google Search, Maps, Drive and YouTube went down, returning HTTP 500 and HTTP 502 errors.
-After their services went back online, Google apologised and stated that a software update issue was to blame.
+On 8 August 2022, Google Search, Maps, Drive, and YouTube went down, returning HTTP 500 and HTTP 502 errors.
+Even Google’s main home page was taking longer than usual to load.
+After their services went back online, Google apologized and stated that a software update issue was to blame.
+The #GoogleDown hashtag became trending on Twitter.
+In the United States, DownDetector reported that more than 40,000 people reported that Google was not working.